Southern New Hampshire University: Student activities

 Southern New Hampshire University has many student organizations on campus, including Radio SNHU (the campus radio station) and The Penmen Press (the student newspaper).
 SNHU also publishes The Penmen Review, an online creative writing journal for students and alumni.

+There are several fraternities and sororities on campus.

 Athletics

 Southern New Hampshire University participates in NCAA Division II athletics.
 It is a member of the Eastern College Athletic Conference and the Northeast-10 Conference.
-The teams' nickname, the Penmen, is an homage to the university's history as an accounting school.
+The teams' nickname, the Penmen, is an homage to the university's history in accounting.
 The university's mascot is named "Petey Penmen".

-Lou D'Allesandro was appointed the first athletic director and head coach of the men's basketball team in 1963.
-Future NBA head coach P.J.
-Carlesimo coached the men's basketball team during the 1975–1976 season, compiling a 14–13 record and winning the Mayflower Conference championship.

-The Stan Spirou Field House is named after longtime men's basketball coach Stan Spirou, whose career spanned from 1985 to 2018.
-He is considered one of the most successful NCAA Division II basketball coaches, compiling a career winning percentage of .652 (522–279), four New England Collegiate Conference Coach of the Year awards (1993, 1994, 1995, 1999), and was named National Coach of the Year in 1994 by Division II Bulletin.
-His teams have averaged 22 wins per season and also have 14 NCAA tournament appearances, four NCAA regional titles, and six NECC tournament championships.

-In 1989, when it was known as New Hampshire College, the Penmen won their first NCAA Men's Soccer Championship, against UNC Greensboro.
-In 2002, the men's soccer team returned to the NCAA Division II championship game, but lost to Sonoma State.
-On December 7, 2013, the Penmen won their second NCAA men's soccer national title, defeating Carson-Newman, 2-1.

 SNHU is a recipient of the NCAA Foundation Academic Achievement Award, which recognizes high graduation rates among student athletes.
 SNHU took home the award for the highest graduation rate among all Division II institutions.
-SNHU also earned the Northeast-10 Conference Academic Achievement Award after the 2001–02 school year.
+SNHU also earned the Northeast 10 Conference Academic Achievement Award after the 2001–02 school year.